amient/kafka-metrics/README.md

 ```

 <a name="configuration-reporter">
-## Configuration Options for the Reporter
+## Configuration Options for the TopicReporter
 </a>

 parameter                                  | default           | description